© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen Allt-mawr platform cairn is a scheduled monument protected by Cadw under reference BR305.
 View the official record →

-Pen Allt-mawr is a platform cairn located in Breconshire, Wales, dating to the Prehistoric period and serving a religious, ritual, or funerary function.
+Pen Allt-mawr platform cairn is a Neolithic or Bronze Age ritual monument located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR305.

 Pen Allt-mawr platform cairn dates from the prehistoric period, and is classified as a platform cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen Allt-mawr platform cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR305.